 The offence is punishable by either up to 5 years in prison and/or a fine in the Crown Court, or up to 12 months in prison or a fine in the Magistrates Court.

-Our specialist Non-Molestation Order lawyers will be by your side throughout all stages of proceedings.
+Our specialist lawyers in Non-Molestation Order will be by your side throughout all stages of proceedings.
 They will discuss the merits of your case and present you with options on how to proceed.

 We have helped many individuals across the country through the complex process of obtaining a Non-Molestation Order.